-Joan Lauri Poole is a writer and dog lover living in the Turtle Bay section of Manhattan.
-She loves to walk, garden, stare at art of all kinds, star gaze, and read.
-Every day, despite her somewhat melancholy nature, she is struck by “The wonder of all wonders that the beings are,” as the German philosopher Heidegger once pointed out.
+I am a writer and dog lover living in the Turtle Bay section of Manhattan.
+I love to walk, garden, star gaze, stare at art of all kinds, and read.
+Every day, despite my somewhat melancholy nature, I am struck by “The wonder of all wonders that the beings are,” as the German philosopher Heidegger once pointed out.

-For most of her work life, Joan edited, rewrote, styled, and proofread the words of others.
-She researched and chose photographs and art work for bound books and online publications.
-Now she is focusing on her own writings, mainly, poems and short prose.
-She has also begun to experiment with a spontaneous form of abstract painting, under the tutelage of artist Ellen McKay.
+For most of my work life, I edited, rewrote, styled, and proofread the words of others.
+I researched and chose photographs and art work for bound books and online publications.
+Now I am dedicating my time to my own writings, mainly, poems and short prose.
+I have also begun to study philosophy and to experiment with a spontaneous form of abstract painting, under the tutelage of artist Ellen McKay.

 I have practiced the Yang form of Tai Chi (sword and push hands) with Maggie Newman and Tom Daly for the past 23 years, and still feel like a beginner.
 The form, with its emphasis on “investment in loss” and “starting something in motion, then following it, “informs” every aspect of my life.
 Recently, I have begun to practice Tai Chi Chih and Qigong as well.

 Credit: Joan Lauri Poole, J Star Trails, 2018.